RE$^2$: Region-Aware Relation Extraction from Visually Rich Documents: Introduction

 \section{Introduction}

 Visually Rich Documents (VRDs) encompass various types such as \textit{invoices}, \textit{questionnaire forms}, \textit{financial forms}, \textit{legal documents}, and so on.
 These documents possess valuable layout information that aids in comprehending their content.
 Recent research \cite{liu2019graph,jaume2019funsd,yu2020pick} has focused on extracting key information, such as entities and relations, from VRDs by leveraging their layout structures and Optical Character Recognition (OCR) results\footnote{Optical Character Recognition will recognize a set of bounding boxes and their corresponding text from VRDs where each bounding box can represent a single word or a cohesive group of words, both semantically and spatially.}.
-An example is shown in Figure~\ref{fig:re_ex}, where entity recognition aims to identify blocks of text in certain categories, such as \textit{Question}(\textit{Q}), \textit{Answer}(\textit{A}), \textit{Header}(\textit{H}) and so on.
+Figure~\ref{fig:re_ex} shows an example where entity recognition aims to identify blocks of text in certain categories, such as \textit{Question}(\textit{Q}), \textit{Answer}(\textit{A}), and \textit{Header}(\textit{H}).
 Relation extraction further predicts the links among the entities, especially \textit{Q-A} links indicating that the \textit{A} block is the corresponding answer to the \textit{Q} block.

 Extracting key information, especially relations in VRDs is a challenging task.
-Though similar to traditional extraction tasks in text-only Natural Language Processing (NLP)~\cite{grishman1997information,chen2022new}, inferring relations in VRDs pose additional challenges.
-They require not only understanding the semantic meaning of entities but also taking into account the layout information, e.g., the spatial structures among the entity blocks in original VRDs. {Previous studies mainly focused on combining the text and layout with language model pre-training~\cite{ViLBERT,Su2020VL-BERT,chen2020uniter,powalski2021going_tilt,xu2022layoutlmv2, wang2022lilt, wang2022erniemmlayout, LayoutLMv3} or encoding the local layout information by constructing super-tokens~\cite{qian-etal-2019-graphie,liu-etal-2019-graph,9412927,lee2022formnet, lee2023formnetv2}.
-However, the layout of the VRD, especially the relative spatial relationship among the entity blocks, are still yet to be effectively explored for relation extraction.
+Though similar to traditional extraction tasks in text-only Natural Language Processing (NLP)~\cite{grishman1997information,chen2022new}, inferring relations in VRDs poses additional challenges.
+They require not only understanding the semantic meaning of entities but also taking into account the layout information, e.g., the spatial structures among the entity blocks in original VRDs. {Previous studies mainly focused on combining the text and layout with language model pre-training~\cite{ViLBERT,Su2020VL-BERT,chen2020uniter,powalski2021going_tilt,xu2022layoutlmv2, wang2022lilt, wang2022erniemmlayout, LayoutLMv3} or encoding the local layout information by constructing super-tokens~\cite{qian-etal-2019-graphie,liu2019graph,9412927,lee2022formnet, lee2023formnetv2}.
+However, the layout of the VRDs, especially the relative spatial relationship among the entity blocks, is still yet to be effectively explored for relation extraction.